-- data changes.
-Evaluate transportation planning programs developed through the 3-C public participation process for appropriate MPO action. - 4.
-Provide technical assistance to the Executive Board and other member jurisdictions' policy bodies. - 5.
-Participate in Joint Capital Area MPO/DCHC MPO TCC and Executive Board meetings as a means to continually improve the quality and operation of the transportation planning process and decision making in the Triangle Region. - 6.
-Review and comment on federal and state transportation-related plans, programs, regulations and guidelines. - 7.
+- 6. Review and comment on federal and state transportation-related plans, programs, regulations and guidelines. - 7.
 Prepare and distribute Executive Board and TCC meeting agendas.
 Attend Executive Board, TCC and other meetings associated with MPO planning activities. - 8.
 Pay LPA Indirect Costs.
 In FY 14 the City of Raleigh, as the MPO's Lead Planning Agency, started charging the MPO for indirect cost.
 Indirect cost sharing is being phased in for all units housed under the City of Raleigh.
 Historically, the MPO has not been required to pay indirect cost.
 Per direction by the Executive Board, the LPA indirect costs must be capped at \$100,000 annually.
 In response to rising costs, the Executive Board opted to waive the \$100,000 cap for FY 19 and FY 20 to contribute to reasonable cost increases.
 At its February 19, 2020 meeting, the CAMPO Executive Board opted to adopt an indirect cost policy that the indirect costs will be considered appropriate if the LPA's projected indirect costs for the fiscal year fall at or below the trendline based on the previous five years' actual indirect costs.
 If the LPA's projected indirect costs exceed that trendline, the Board will consider that projected cost individually during budget development. - 9.
-The MPO will continue to implement the Core-Mission Programs (LAPP, CMP, MTP, Regional Transit Planning, etc.) as described on pages 26-31. - 10.
+The MPO will continue to implement the Core-Mission Programs (LAPP, CMP, MTP, Regional Transit Planning, etc.) as described on pages 24-25. - 10.
 The MPO will work with an outside vendor to conduct an assessment of MPO operations, customer satisfaction and capacity, and will work to update the MPO's Strategic Plan.
-Part of this work will include input from MPO member agencies and jurisdictions, as well as a strategic planning retreat to be conducted with Executive Board and TCC members. - 11.
+Part of this work will include input from MPO member agencies and jurisdictions, as well as a strategic planning retreat to be conducted with Executive Board and TCC members.
+This Strategic Plan will lead into an Organizational Study to determine the future-readiness of the MPO's operations and organization as new boundaries are considered and additional functionality is desired by member agencies. - 11.
 GoCary will use funding in this line item to prepare monthly service reports for transit planning efforts and provide staffing to the Town's Transit Section.
 The staff will perform day-to-day administrative functions in support of transit planning. - 12.
 GoRaleigh will use funding in this item to prepare reports, provide staffing to the Raleigh Transit Authority, and provide transit planning information to citizens and other agencies.